enugalamanideepreddy/Fine-Tuning-for-Image-Classification/Readme.md

 # AlexNet

-## I have implemented AlexNet model for pet classificaton problem
+## I have implemented AlexNet and ResNet model for pet classificaton problem